 - Guaranteed Analysis

-- This should include the correct heading, consist of at least the following, and be stated in the order listed below:
+- Both meals and treats require a guaranteed analysis.
+This should include the correct heading, consist of at least the following, and be stated in the order listed below:

 Crude Protein (min.)
 XX%